ImDamc/Augustus4Roblox/README.md

-# Augustus Client | The Next Best Roblox BedWars Script
+# Augustus Client | The Next Best Roblox Bedwars Script

 Augustus Client is one of if not the most customizable script for Roblox Bedwars